Transport Reversible Jump Proposals: TRANSPORT REVERSIBLE JUMP PROPOSALS

 Formally, we first restrict the dimension of proposed auxiliary variables $\v u$ (if any) to $w_k$, which is defined to be the dimension difference between $\v\theta_k$ and $\v\theta_{k'}'$, i.e., $n_k+w_k=n_{k'}$.
 Then, assuming $w_k \ge 0$ (a jump is proposed to a model of equal or higher dimension), the proposal is obtained via

 where each $\bar{h}_{k,k'}: \mathbb{R}^{n_k} \times \mathbb{R}^{w_k} \rightarrow \mathbb{R}^{n_{k'}}$, is a diffeomorphism that both satisfies the pushforward-invariance condition

-and is volume-preserving (i.e.,absolute value of the Jacobian determinant is always equal to one).
-The default choice is to set each $\bar{h}_{k,k'}$ equal to the identity (resulting in just concatenation of the two inputs), but other choices are possible.
+and is volume-preserving (i.e., the absolute value of the Jacobian determinant is always equal to one).
+The default choice is to set each $\bar{h}_{k,k'}$ equal to the identity (resulting in the concatenation of the two inputs), but other choices are possible.
 For example, as $\otimes_{\max\{ n_k, n_k'\}} \nu$ is exchangeable, permutations are also suitable.
-Proposal moves to lower dimensions are similar to those in \eqref{eq:chaintrans}, but as opposed to drawing auxiliary variables, the variables are discarded.
+Proposal moves to lower dimensions are similar to those in \eqref{eq:chaintrans}, but auxiliary variables of appropriate dimension are discarded as opposed to being drawn.
 The procedure of using our TRJ proposals within RJMCMC is given in Algorithm \ref{algo:TRJ}.